Last Updated on August 8, 2021 by Max

 Besides, in 2005 Bai et al. suggested that testosterone binding to the intracellular androgen receptor (iAR) is essential for PC growth.
 They showed that blocking the iAR in the PC cell line resulted in halting cell divisions.

-It has also been reported that treatment of rats with T plus an AR-blocking agent eliminates the induction of prostate cancer by the androgen (Bosland M.C.
+It has also been reported that the treatment of rats with T plus an AR-blocking agent eliminates the induction of prostate cancer by the androgen (Bosland M.C.
 2005).
 These studies almost certainly show T involvement in androgen-induced prostate cancer.

 All these experimental and clinical data show that T unfavorably affects the prostate gland.
 Lowering of the endogenous T leads to shrinking of the prostate and vise versa, adding an exogenous T can result in the initiation of PC or stimulation of PC growth.